-Women's presence in the bureaucracy has risen in recent decades, a trend often trumpeted by presidents, but women remain underrepresented.
-How does elite rhetoric emphasizing women's presence in government affect perceptions that government will be responsive to women?
-Drawing on original panel data on federal employee gender between 1973-2020, we propose a theory of visible representation: political communications spotlighting a group's presence in government, even a small number, signals that government has prioritized the group's welfare-even in the absence of any gains in representation.
-In pre-registered and replicated experiments, we show presenting statistics on federal agencies' gender compositions in terms of women's job shares (e.g. 20% of an agency's jobs are "held by women") rather than logically equivalent information emphasizing men (e.g. 80% "held by men") increases beliefs that government represents women's interests.
-Elites can impart the impression of substantive representation even in its relative absence.
+How does elite rhetoric emphasizing women's presence in government affect perceptions that government will substantively represent women?
+Building on past work on women's representation and framing effects, this paper tests how subtle changes in political communications spotlighting a group's presence in government signal that government has prioritized the group's welfare.
+We first draw on original panel data on federal employee gender between 1973-2020, showing that women remain underrepresented in the bureaucracy despite efforts by presidents to trumpet recent gains.
+In pre-registered and replicated experiments, we show presenting statistics on federal agencies' gender compositions in terms of women's job shares (e.g., 20% of an agency's jobs are "held by women") rather than logically equivalent information emphasizing men (e.g., 80% "held by men") increases beliefs that government represents women's interests.
+Elites can impart the impression of substantive representation by arbitrarily altering their rhetoric on descriptive representation.

 ^{}Lauren Wright is an associate research scholar and lecturer in Politics and Public Affairs, Princeton University.
-Jonathan Mummolo is an assistant professor of Politics and Public Affairs, Princeton University.
+Jonathan Mummolo is an associate professor of Politics and Public Affairs, Princeton University.
 Madeline Marr is an independent scholar.
 This study was approved by Princeton University's Institutional Review Board.
 We thank Ivan Kalicanin, Charo Oregas, Jaggarao Sapireddy, and Sushma Singh for research assistance.
 We thank Rafaela Dancygier, Justin Grimmer, Yphtach Lelkes, Betsy Levy Paluck, Zhao Li, Will Marble, Corinne McConaughy, Nolan McCarty, Tali Mendelberg, Markus Prior, Sean Westwood, and participants of Princeton University's Center for the Study of Democratic Politics seminar for helpful feedback.